Phoenix Child Custody Lawyer

 Substance abuse issues are generally treated in the same manner.
 The fact that you had a misdemeanor conviction for smoking pot 10 years ago, or an old DUI / DWI, will likely have little or no impact on your case.
 Again, the Court looks to the severity of the substance abuse, how recent it has been an issue, and what the party has done to rectify such issue.
 Courts may order drug testing or alcohol testing if there is an objective belief that substance abuse is a recent and material issue.

-If you would like more information regarding how the new legal decision-making and parenting time laws may affect you, please call our office and schedule a consultation with one of our Phoenix child custody attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C.
+If you would like more information regarding how the legal decision-making and parenting time laws may affect you, please call our office and schedule a consultation with one of our Phoenix child custody attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C.

 Click Child Support if you want to learn more about the Arizona Child Support Guidelines and how they may impact what you may expect to pay or receive.